Art by Bob Dornborg

 When the boys leave, walking down the driveway in their stretch pants and neon gore-tex jackets, we stand in the doorway and watch them, coffee in our hands and steam rising to our faces.
 I don't know if she feels it too, but I can't wait until they are out of sight, around the corner and out of our lives for a few hours.
 I feel guilty about this, a little anyway, and I think of mentioning it to her, but I don't, afraid she'll misunderstand me.
 But when they're out of sight, and we close the door to the cabin, she opens up her robe, revealing her naked body beneath.
 She takes my hand and places it on her chest, and I can feel her heart beating fast underneath like she's just been running, and I sense the teenage girl in her, the days when her body was her own only—before first husbands, before children—her own to offer to me.
 She takes my hand and leads me upstairs, I dressed in layers of winter clothing, her lean body out ahead of me, white against the brown of the log walls, and I know we're one in the relief of an empty house.

 We've decided to drive to the resort and watch for the boys.
-When we get there, we sit down near the fireplace of a bar that smells of wet carpet and sweaty boots.
-We're the only ones in the place wearing street shoes, the rest walk around in boots that look like something NASA astronauts would wear on the moon.
+When we get there, we sit down near the fireplace of a bar smelling of wet carpet and sweaty boots.
+We're the only ones in the place wearing street shoes, the rest walk around in boots looking like something NASA astronauts would wear on the moon.
 From the cushioned seats near the gas fireplace, we see the steep face of the mountain, like a glacial wall falling to the flatness of the base lodge.
 Ant people swerve and hop and zigag across the mountain.

 Dana and I open up books to read.
 We pretend to bury ourselves in the words on the page, but we're really watching the slope out of the corner of our eyes for the distinctive three-some.
 After twenty minutes, I see them coming down the mountain.
 Jack in front, coolly carving up the hill in short turns so sharp he seems to be riding knives, Collin behind him, hopping over moguls, throwing back his skis to touch his back, and Nathan, a little further behind, but staying up nonetheless.
 About halfway down the face, Jack stops and cuts across the mountain, and Collin follows.
 Nathan, not a bad skier, but certainly not as strong as my boys, isn't able to turn as fast and continues down the mountain.